 How To Avoid Hair Loss or Hair Breakage Whilst Transitioning to Natural Hair

-The recent lockdown provided many people with afro hair types with the opportunity to make the transition from chemically altered, relaxed hair, to natural hair or from dreadlocked hair to natural hair.
+The recent lockdown provided many people with afro hair types with the opportunity to make the transition from chemically altered, relaxed hair, to natural hair or from dreadlocked hair to natural, loose hair.
 Physical presence in the workplace is no longer mandatory for swarms of the working population.
 This allowed for greater flexibility with hair styling and in some instances, more time to devote to caring for hair, which created the perfect opportunity to make that all important and overdue transition to natural hair.
 Transitioning from relaxed hair to natural hair can cause unnecessary hair loss and breakage.
-Whilst transitioning from dreadlocks to natural might require the 'big chop' if you are unable to untwist the locs.
+On the other hand, transitioning from dreadlocks to natural might require the 'big chop' if you are unable to untwist the locs.
+Cutting locs takes a lot of courage because the emotional attachment but it is often necessary to avoid further or permanent hair loss.
 Here are some tips to prevent hair breakage whilst transitioning to natural hair.

 - Keep Hair Moisturised